 Stream on Riverside-Albert Property (Photo by NCC)

 In the southeast corner of New Brunswick, between the village of Riverside-Albert and the Caledonia Gorge Provincial Protected Natural Area, is a spectacular old forest protected by the Nature Conservancy of Canada (NCC).
-This 132-hectare (326-acre) nature reserve is an excellent example of a diverse Acadian forest.
+This 201-hectare (473-acre) nature reserve is an excellent example of a diverse Acadian forest.
 It includes mature red spruce, sugar maple, red maple and yellow birch.
 Most of the trees on the NCC nature reserve are more than 80 years old.

 NCC prioritized this forest for conservation because it’s so rare.
 Less than five per cent of mature Acadian forest, the original forest type of the Maritimes, remains intact due to centuries of settlement and harvesting.
 Old forest in this part of the province provides a haven for wildlife, including two birds listed under the Species at Risk Act: chimney swift (threatened) and eastern wood-pewee (special concern).
 Provincially rare plants, such as lesser purple-fringed orchid and Braun’s holly fern, are found here.
 Braun’s holly is only one of the rich diversity of plant species on the NCC nature reserve.

 This conservation project is the result of a remarkable collaboration.
-While searching for old forest to protect, NCC staff discovered water reservoirs on the privately owned property.
-These reservoirs were providing the water supply for Riverside-Albert’s 300 residents under a 100-year “water lease” that was about to expire.
+While searching for old forest to protect, NCC staff discovered water reservoirs for the Village of Riverside-Albert.
+The water was provided to residents under a 100-year “water lease” that was about to expire.
 NCC staff met with the landowner, then the Village, to work out an arrangement that would benefit everyone.
-With the help of multiple partners, the land was secured for the conservation of both the forest habitat and the Village’s water supply.
+With the help of multiple partners, the land was secured for the conservation of both the forest habitat and the water supply.
 It was a win-win-win for NCC, the community and nature.

 NCC now conserves and cares for the forest.
-The ownership of the nine hectares (22 acres) immediately surrounding the reservoirs will be transferred to the Village of Riverside-Albert for conservation and management of the water supply.
+Ownership of nine hectares (22 acres) immediately surrounding the reservoirs has been transferred to the Village of Riverside-Albert for conservation and management of the water supply.

 Listen to our podcast and transport yourself to this important natural area.
 Learn about NCC’s conservation work here: